micahwoods/atcweb3/content/post/our-vip-tent-seminar-at-catalunya-championship/index.md

 {{< figure src="pastries.jpg" >}}

-{{< figure src="graeme.jpg" caption="Graeme MacNiven, tournament agronomist with the European Tour, join the seminar and shared his expertise." >}}
+{{< figure src="graeme.jpg" caption="Graeme MacNiven, tournament agronomist with the European Tour, joined the seminar and shared his expertise." >}}

-I didn't prepare slides, and spoke extemporaneously about some of my recent research and about the work I was doing at the Catalunya Championship.
+I didn't prepare slides, instead speaking extemporaneously about some of my recent research and about the work I was doing at the Catalunya Championship.
 Here's a summary.

 ## Recent research